This post may contain affiliate links. Please read our disclosure policy.

 After adding the crumb coat layer (thin layer of frosting to lock in all the crumbs), put the cake in the fridge for 10 minutes.
 Next, you’ll add the second coat of frosting around the sides and top of the cake.
 Smooth with a bench scraper.
 Then set the icing comb at the base of your cake and spin slowly to create the ridges.
 Put the cake back in the fridge for 10-15 minutes to firm up the frosting.
 In small bowls, add a bit of buttercream frosting to 4-5 bowls.
 Add your food coloring to the frosting.
 For this cake I used, purples (#1M and #6B), pinks (#1M and #199), green (#67) and yellow (#6B).

 Also, be sure to make your frosting stiff enough for piping.
 When you stir it and it feels a bit thin, you can always add a little more powered sugar.
 Now, it’s time to start piping the spring flower crown.
 Using the 1M tip, add the rosettes giving space in between each rosettes.
 Then start alternating the #6B and #199 to fill in the gaps.
 Finally, pipe the leaves off the rosettes.

 Here’s another buttercream cake example of the rosettes in another color combination.

 This recipe makes three 6 inch cake layers.
 If you want to make a 8 or 9 inch cake, use my white cake recipe which is pretty similar to this one or just double the recipe.

-If you like this recipe, try the best chocolate cake.
+If you like this recipe, try these:

 - 2 cups cake flour (280 g)